wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 This theme is common throughout Callister’s book.
 Callister believes that testimony given by the party whose testimony is on trial is a form of evidence.
 I hope it's apparent why that isn't a good source of evidence.

 ## Pg.
-18–19 Why would Oliver not denounce the BoM after his excommunication?
+18–19 Why would Oliver not denounce the BoM after his ex-communication?

 > … eight years after the Book of Mormon was published, Oliver was excommunicated from the Church.
 If there were ever a time to expose Joseph Smith as a fraud, that was it — his chance to get even and to declare who the true author was.